 By the end of this course, participants will be able to demonstrate knowledge and understanding of:

-Participants who successfully complete this course will earn four professional development hours, which can be used one time only towards the annual professional development requirements, as outlined in the New York State Department of Health Bureau of Early Intervention Provider Agreement.
+Participants who successfully complete this course will earn 3 professional development hours, which can be used one time only towards the annual professional development requirements, as outlined in the New York State Department of Health Bureau of Early Intervention Provider Agreement.

 NOTE: Completion of this course fulfills both regulatory requirements and the requirement in the New York State Department of Health Provider Agreement (XII.
 EI Model Specific Responsibilities, B. Evaluations and Screenings, B5) “Provider shall ensure that they and, if applicable, their employees who provide Evaluation & Screening services complete continuing professional and clinical education relevant to early intervention services, and in-service training sponsored by the Department regarding evaluation and eligibility, within six (6) months of becoming an employee of the Agency Provider or within six (6) months of the start date of the Agreement, whichever is later.”